Mariameno Kapa-Kingi

+In November 2025, Kapa-Kingi was expelled from the party, but was reinstated in March 2026 following a High Court challenge.
+On 11 May 2026, she announced she would start her own Te Tai Tokerau Party to contest the 2026 New Zealand general election.

 Early life

 Kapa-Kingi was born in Te Kao, the daughter of Paratene Tipene Kapa of Te Aupōuri and Te Auraki of Ngāti Kahu ki Whangaroa iwi.
 When her father failed to get a bank loan to develop his farm, the family moved to Onerahi in Whangārei, where Kapa-Kingi was raised.
 She worked in iwi health and social services for more than thirty years.
 She helped develop health provider Te Kohao in Hamilton, and worked in suicide prevention and homelessness services.
 Before entering Parliament, Kapa-Kingi was a project specialist for Te Rūnanga o Whaingaroa, chief executive of Te Rūnanga Nui o Te Aupōuri Trust, the post-settlement governance entity for her iwi, and was involved in the iwi response to COVID-19 in the Far North.
 She said it was her involvement in the community response to COVID-19 that inspired her to enter politics.